 Institute President Baruj Benacerraf, MD, receives the Nobel Prize for work that unveiled the genetic underpinnings of the human immune system.

-The Pan-Massachusetts Challenge is founded.
+The Pan-Mass Challenge is founded.
 This two-day, 192-mile Sturbridge-to-Provincetown ride has grown into the Jimmy Fund's single largest fundraising event.

 The Sidney Farber Cancer Institute is renamed Dana-Farber Cancer Institute in recognition of generous support from the Charles A. Dana Foundation.
 The new name honors industrialist Charles A. Dana, who shared Dr. Farber's conviction that there is "no